-Officially, McKinley's order declared questions that "all arising in the administration of the customs regulations" should be referred to the collector at the port of Habana.56 Additionally, he provided specific guidelines for the handling of complaints.
+Officially, McKinley's order declared questions that arising in administration of the customs regulations" should be referred to the collector at the port of Habana.56 Additionally, he provided specific guidelines for the handling of complaints.
 Importers who were dissatisfied with the collector's decision, he explained, "shall pay the duties imposed, but may file a written protest or appeal."57 The appeal, then, would be transmitted to the chief of customs service, and finally to the military governor for review.58 In other words, all complaints would be resolved by the U.S. military government alone, without any oversight or participation from federal agencies like the State and Treasury Departments.
-As the radical alteration of the tariff system was anticipated to create innumerable disputes,
+As the radical alteration of the tariff system was anticipated to create innumerable disputes, this scheme was designed to effectively lead all complainants to a dead-end alley.

-55 Walter LaFeber, The New Empire: An

-Interpretation of American Expansion, 1860-1898

-(Cornell University Press, 1963), 41.
+55 Walter LaFeber, The New Empire: An Interpretation of American Expansion, 1860-1898 (Cornell University Press, 1963), 41.